-Located in the Peace River Regional District, the project will be approximately 301 kilometres (km) of pipeline and include associated metering facilities, valve sites, and compression facilities.
-The Aitken Creek section will be approximately 182 km of 42-inch diameter pipeline.
-The south end will connect with the northern end of the existing Groundbirch Mainline (Saturn Section), located about 35 km southwest of Fort St. John.
-The north end will be about 100 km northwest of Fort St. John.
-The Kahta section will be approximately 119 km of 42-inch diameter pipeline connecting to the north end of the Aitken Creek section and ending at a point about 180 km northwest of Fort St. John.
+The Aitken Creek section will be approximately 182 km (113 miles) in length.
+The south end will connect with the northern end of the existing Groundbirch Mainline (Saturn Section), located about 35 km (22 miles) southwest of Fort St. John.
+The north end will be about 100 km (62 miles) northwest of Fort St. John.
+The Kahta section will be approximately 119 km (74 miles) of pipeline connecting to the north end of the Aitken Creek section and ending at a point about 180 km (112 miles) northwest of Fort St. John.